Best Cheap Health Insurance in Connecticut (2026)

 Silver plans will pay 73% to 94% of your medical costs if you have a low income.

-You may qualify for extra discounts, called cost-sharing reductions (CSRs), if you earn between $15,060 and $37,650 per year as an individual and you have a Silver health plan.
+If you don’t qualify for HUSKY health insurance or CoveredCT, you may still qualify for extra discounts called cost-sharing reductions if you earn between $15,650 and $39,125 per year as an individual and you have a Silver plan.

 Cost-sharing reductions aren't available if you have a Gold or Bronze plan.